An open letter to parents of college students, from Pastor Kate

 What a beautiful and hard thing it is to parent a college student.
 I am so grateful for you, the ways you have loved your child over the years, and prepared them to be the person they are today.
 Your children bless me, and this ministry in extraordinary ways, and it is always our hope and prayer that they will be blessed by their participation in this community as well.

-I look forward to meeting you on campus, whether it’s during New Student Orientation, Move in Weekend, Family Weekend, Commencement, or just because you are in the area.
-When you’re around, stop by Grace to say hello and pick up a welcome gift for your child.
+I look forward to meeting you on campus, as you’re visiting your child, helping them move into their dorm, or perhaps even out of it.
+When you’re around, stop by Grace to say hello and pick up a welcome gift for your child (after August 1).
 If you have any questions, don’t hesitate to contact us.

 In the meantime, here a few things I wish all parents knew about the curious, earnest, servant-hearted young people I am blessed to work with: